Crunch41/citron-room-docker/PATCHES.md

 ## For Citron Developers

-All 8 patches are production-ready and can be submitted upstream to fix these critical issues in the vanilla Citron Room Server.
+All 10 patches are production-ready and can be submitted upstream to fix these critical issues in the vanilla Citron Room Server.

+**New in this release** (Patches 8-10):
+- **Accurate LAN detection** using IP address validation instead of JWT error codes
+- **Zero LDN packet loss** with broadcast fallback for unknown IPs
+- **Cleaner logs** without harmless unknown IP errors